Simple Cover Letter Examples & Writing Tips

 See answers to the question, “Are cover letters necessary?” for additional guidance from career advice experts.

 You can use our Cover Letter Builder to make a basic cover letter in a matter of minutes.
-We also recommend using our Resume Builder to create a matching resume for your job application.
+We also recommend using our Resume Builder to create a resume for your job application.

 We also recommend checking out our guide on how to use ChatGPT to write a cover letter for tips and precautions from career experts.